 Work on surface kinetic roughening has further unveiled novel modes of critical behavior.
 Specifically, generalizations have been introduced of the standard dynamic scaling ansatz \cite{Tauber} ---usually referred to as the Family-Vicsek (FV) ansatz \cite{Barabasi,krug}--- satisfied e.g.\ by the KPZ equation.
 Such generalizations are collectively termed anomalous scaling or anomalous kinetic roughening \cite{krug,Schroeder2,Dassarma94,Lopez97,ifisc,Cuerno04} and are frequently found in the presence of particularly strong interface fluctuations, as recently seen, e.g., in models of coffee-ring formation \cite{Barreales22}, in the characterization of the tensionless KPZ equation \cite{Rodriguez22}, or in the synchronization of disordered oscillator rings \cite{Gutierrez23,Gutierrez24b}.

 In this paper we revisit the original nonconserved critical dynamics of the Ising universality class in view of recent progress in surface kinetic roughening.
 To do this, we characterize the space-time correlations of the 2D Ising system (both in its discrete and in continuous formulations) as if they correspond to a two-dimensional rough surface evolving in 3D space.
 Interestingly, we find that both dynamic scaling ansatzs, FV and anomalous, hold, depending on the initial condition.
+Note at this that, although well established both, theoretically and experimentally (see e.g.\ Refs.\ \cite{krug,Cuerno04} and, more recently, \cite{Rodriguez22} and therein), anomalous surface roughening remains a peculiar form of dynamic scaling and we find it remarkable that it already shows up no less than for the Ising model A, the paradigm of dynamical critical systems.
 Also, in view of the importance of the PDF of field fluctuations to unambiguously characterize the kinetic roughening universality class (see recent discussions, e.g., in Refs.\ \cite{Rodriguez21,Marcos22} and other therein), we perform a numerical study of field statistics from a kinetic roughening perspective.